Public transport in the Wellington Region: Patronage

 In 1983 the extension of electrification to Paraparaumu led to a rise in Wellington suburban rail passenger journeys to 13.6 million in 1983/84, higher than it had been for some years.
 But in the following decade there was a substantial decline, due to higher car ownership, more motorways and Government and corporate restructuring.
 There were only 8.5 million journeys in 1994/95 and 1995/96, though with a slow increase to in the late 1990s with high petrol prices to 10.0 million in 2000/01.
 This decline and with little interest by Tranz Rail (who had tried and failed to sell the Wellington operation in 2002) did not result in purchase of any new rolling stock after the Ganz-Mavag units in 1982.
 Most of the English Electric units were ordered in 1946 and were nearly 50 years old (although the earlier 38 & 42 units had been retired) and the 25 sets in use in 1990 had dropped to 14 in 2001.
 But their gradual retirement had to stop in the 1990s, and in 2004 refurbishment of 36 (later 37) cars at a cost of $5.4 million and taking from 2000 to 2008 was agreed.
 Some preserved sets were leased back; the Ferrymead, Phoenix and Cyclops sets.

 But by 2006 the GWRC were concerned that trains were struggling to cope with increasing passenger numbers in peak hours, with an 11% increase in 2005/06 over the previous year.
 Toll Rail had no spare diesel locomotives with many used on increased Auckland demand for suburban commuter trains after the opening of the Britomart Centre.
 So the use of three EO locomotives surplus from the Otira Tunnel was agreed.
 Their new role from 2008 to 2011 was on the Kāpiti Line to Plimmerton and the Hutt Valley Line to Upper Hutt.
 Their slow acceleration meant that on the Hutt run stops at Pomare and Manor Park were omitted to keep to timetable.
 Two locos were used - 'topping and tailing' the trains.
 In 2011 some Melling trains were replaced by buses to release trains for the Hutt and Kapiti lines.

 An average of 930,000 trips are made on Metlink trains each month.
-In 2013-14, Tranz Metro claimed 94.3% punctuality, being the proportion of trains arriving within five minutes of schedule (94.7% punctuality if normalised for the effects of the 2013 Seddon earthquake and 2013 Lake Grassmere earthquake).
+In 2013–14, Tranz Metro claimed 94.3% punctuality, being the proportion of trains arriving within five minutes of schedule (94.7% punctuality if normalised for the effects of the 2013 Seddon and 2013 Lake Grassmere earthquakes).

-In 2024 it was reported that the passenger numbers had collapsed since 2020, with an increase in working from home during and since the Covid epidemic, particularly on Mondays and Fridays.
+In 2024 it was reported that the passenger numbers had collapsed since 2020, with an increase in people working from home during and since the COVID-19 pandemic, particularly on Mondays and Fridays.